 Proposal Part B2

 Scientific Proposal: max.
-15 pages (please note that references do not count towards the page limit)
+15 pages (references do not count towards the page limit).

 The ERC supports the principle of open access to the published output of research, including in particular peer-reviewed articles and monographs, as a fundamental part of its mission.
 It also supports the basic principle of open access to research data and data related products such as computer code.
 The ERC considers that providing free online access to all these materials can be the most effective way of ensuring that the fruits of the research it funds can be accessed, read and used as the basis for further research.